-When you set up your seller account, you'll specify an automatic payment method to pay your seller fees.
-However, you can also make a one-time payment.
-(If you make a one-time payment, check your billing cycle date to make sure you allow at least 5 days between your scheduled automatic payment and your one-time payment to prevent duplicate payments.)
+When you set up your seller account, you specify an automatic payment method to pay your seller fees.
+You can also pay fees with a onetime payment.
+If you make a onetime payment, check your billing cycle date to make sure you allow at least 5 days between your scheduled automatic payment and your onetime payment to prevent duplicate payments.

 Ways you can pay